pschachte/wybe/WYBE.md

 - **unique**:  do not report [uniqueness errors](#unique-types) arising from use of unique arguments to the call (but do note the use or definition of unique arguments)
+- **test**:  the call is a [test](#tests); that is, it has one extra output argument, beyond those explicitly provided, which indicates whether the call succeeds.
+  Where *language* is `llvm`, the output argument is a 1 bit integer; otherwise the output argument is an `int`, which indicates success for any value other than 0.

 For example, the `exit` proc in the standard library is implemented as
 follows: